History of the foreign policy of the United States: Global war on terrorism, 2001–2016

 Across the world there was a transition from a bipolar world to a multipolar world.
 While the United States remains a strong power economically and militarily, rising nations such as China, India, and Brazil as well as Russia have challenged its dominance.
 Foreign policy analysts such as Nina Harchigian suggest that the six emerging big powers share common concerns: free trade, economic growth, prevention of terrorism, efforts to stymie nuclear proliferation.
 And if they can avoid war, the coming decades can be peaceful and productive provided there are no misunderstandings or dangerous rivalries.

 In his first formal television interview as president, Barack Obama addressed the Muslim world through an Arabic-language satellite TV network and expressed a commitment to repair relations that have deteriorated under the previous administration.
 Still under the Obama administration, American foreign policy has continued to irritate the Muslim world including one of its main allies, Pakistan.

-But serious problems remain for the U.S....
-The Mideast continues to fester with religious hatred and Arab resentment of Israel.
-The U.S. position is that the danger of nuclear proliferation is more evident with nations such as Iran and North Korea openly flouting the international community by insisting on building nuclear weapons.
-Important issues such as climate change, which require many governments to work together in sometimes tough solutions, present tough diplomatic challenges.

-An insight into recent thinking inside the State Department was provided in November 2010 and the following months through the WikiLeaks United States diplomatic cables release.